 3. Money doesn’t equal power

 Income doesn’t appear to influence how partners divide up their tasks.
 If one partner earns significantly more than the other, it doesn’t necessarily follow that they have more influence on the decision-making process or what’s eventually decided.

 Decision making about retirement is tricky – no matter which partner is in the lead (or if they take an equal load).
 Reasons include the lack of “immediate gain” when saving for retirement, making it difficult for momentum to build in the same way as some other financial decisions.

 A separate analysis – this time using the European Union Survey on Income and Living Conditions from 2010 – gives further insights.
 Released in October 2013 out of the Vienna University of Economics and Business, finds:

 When one half of a couple stays at home, joint decision making about money is less frequent.
 The authors write that the situation makes specialisation easier.

 Cultures come into play as well.
-The European study finds that in the eastern European countries, women are much more likely to make financial decisions on their own.
-But they go as far as to write “a person’s gender is quite clearly the most important factor in determining which household decisions the person will make on his or her own”.
+The European study finds that in eastern European countries, women are much more likely to make financial decisions on their own.
+But they write “a person’s gender is quite clearly the most important factor in determining which household decisions the person will make on his or her own”.